fbuinosquy1985/-blueprint-aws-cdn-behavior-origin/README.md

     terraform plan
     terraform apply

-## How to use the script from a console ?
+## How to use the add script from a console ?

     Example: